- Who We Serve

 Identify expected outcomes before others recognize them so that you can capitalize on opportunities quickly and with confidence.

 Good Judgment’s global network of Superforecasters has its roots in research funded by the US intelligence community.
+The Good Judgment Project—led by Philip Tetlock and Barbara Mellers at the University of Pennsylvania—emerged as the undisputed victor of the geopolitical forecasting competition.
 Reports that Superforecasters were 30% more accurate than intelligence analysts with access to classified information rocked the conventional wisdom.
+Tetlock and Mellers co-founded Good Judgment Inc to provide forecasting services to partners and clients in the non-profit, government, and private sectors.

 Why are Superforecasters so accurate?
 That question made Superforecasting required reading from Wall Street to 10 Downing Street.
 Read more >>